nexushoratio/userscripts/STYLE-GUIDE.md

 Most libraries, include *base* depend on *xunit*.

-All new tests should use the `TestCase` class, and existing function tests will be rewritten.
+All tests should subclass `TestCase` and register itself with *testing.testCases*.

 Assertions are being added to `TestCase` as needed.
 Use https://docs.python.org/3/library/unittest.html for naming guidance.